Ibritumomab Tiuxetan (Zevalin®)

 This treatment is given intravenously (IV, by vein), in combination with the medication rituximab.
 Your dose will depend on your body size, as well as platelet levels prior to receiving treatment.
 You will receive two doses of rituximab, about 1 week apart.
 The ibritumomab tiuxetan will be given after the second dose of rituximab.

 Even when carefully and correctly administered by trained personnel, this medication may cause a feeling of burning and pain at the infusion site.
 There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
 If the area of injection becomes red, swollen, or painful at anytime during or after the injection, notify your doctor or nurse immediately.
 Do not apply anything to the site unless instructed by your doctor or nurse.

 Possible Side Effects of Ibritumomab Tiuxetan

-There are a number of things you can do to manage the side effects of ibritumomab tiuxetan Talk to your doctor or nurse about these recommendations.
+There are a number of things you can do to manage the side effects of ibritumomab tiuxetan.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: